At a Glance

 The rooms, arranged over three floors, all face north, with floor-to-ceiling glass windows, some on two sides, with the forest just a few meters away.
 The lighting is subdued, and hidden LED lights running along the handsome wooden bedheads providing a magical touch.

-The lodge’s three Yaku suites are large (37 square meters), and are located on the first floor at the lodge’s northwestern end.
+The lodge’s three Yaku suites are large (37 square metres), and are located on the first floor at the lodge’s northwestern end.
 Each features a large bathroom with twin washbasins and a Philippe Starck-designed bathtub-with-a-view.
 All of them have king-size beds, stylish easy-chairs and coffee tables, designer rugs, desks and lamps.

 The 20 Wayra Rooms are equipped with either two full-size beds or a king-size bed.
 For families or groups of friends, three pairs of Wayra rooms inter-connect, two pairs on the second floor and one pair on the ground floor, each with a king-size bed connected with two full-size beds.
 One connects with a Wayra Room to accommodate an additional child.